MaibornWolff/domainchoreograph/README.md

 ## Some terminology

-In order to explain the underlaying concepts and to describe detailed usage of the library, let's agree on some terminology first.
+In order to explain the underlying concepts and to describe detailed usage of the library, let's agree on some terminology first.

 ### Domain Definition